ckartik/JobsManager/README.md

 ``` go
 func (*JobsManager) Query(uuid.UUID) (exited bool, exitCode int, error)
 ```
-This function will use the uuid to `Load` the correct `*exec.Cmd` value and check the underlying `os.ProcessState` to see if the job has Exited and what the exit status is.
+This function will use the uuid to `Load` the correct values from the various sync.Maps associated with job state and output.

 ## Stop
 ``` go
 func (*JobsManager) Stop(uuid.UUID) (bool, error)
 ```
-This function will use the uuid to `Load` the correct `*exec.Cmd` value and check the underlying `os.ProcessState` to see if the job has Exited, if it hasn't it will send a Kill signal using the `os.Process` field.
+This function will use the uuid to `Load` the correct `*exec.Cmd` value and check the state maps to see if the job has Exited, if it hasn't it will send a Kill signal using the `os.Process` field.

 ## Tradeoffs
 There are two key tradeoffs here:
 1. The schronization primitive used, there were several options in mind
 	1. To have a `RWLock` on a map to allow of synchronized access for all goroutines.
 The benefit here would be if the process was very Read Heavy on the whole map, which is the case since most clients will tend to read after initial job creation and completion.
-	2. To use a `Mutex`, this is the most straightforward approach, but since reads to Map could be a common occurence, it would lead to too *hypothesized* much contention.
+	2. To use a `Mutex`, this is the most straightforward approach, but since reads to Map could be a common occurence, it would lead to too much (*hypothesized*) contention.
 	3. **To use the `sync.Map` and provided syncrhonized access to disjoint keys in the map.
 	The downside here is we can't enforce type safety, and on every retrieval there is a headache of doing a Type Assertion on the retrieved value.
 	The benefit here is that we have good performance with access from goroutines and other concurrent entities (client to main server goroutine) in a very disjoint fashion in regards to keys.**
-	_We've decided to go with this approach because our system is expected to have each goroutine spun up interact with a single key inside the maps, which means sync.Map is perfect.__
+	_We've decided to go with this approach because our system is expected to have each goroutine that is spun up interact with a single key inside each map, a use-case for which means sync.Map is perfect._
+	See excerpt from Go Docs below:
+		> The Map type is optimized for two common use cases: (1) when the entry for a given key is only ever written once but read many times, as in caches that only grow, or (2) when multiple goroutines read, write, and overwrite entries for disjoint sets of keys.

 2. We decided to store the value of the Exit Code and job completion directly through controlflow of the executing go-routine.
 We do this rather than re-querying the `[Cmd]` structure because it uses the underlying `os.Process` along with `pid` value to determine job status.
 This however could be erronous over time since PIDs in the os can cycle.
 As such the decisions was made to store the job state in the server memory (e.g map structure).

+### Scoping
+We've scoped the storage of each process to be in heap data-structures.
+Although this may cause some contention on the heap lock, we see it as reasonable to for the scope of this Project.

 # API